beyarkay/masters-thesis/src/04_methodology.md

 ## Hidden Markov Models \label{model-specifics-hmm}

 <!-- TODO:

-Need to give the math for why HMMs don't work with >100k observations -->
+Describe in detail how the HMM can't really be trained with the full dataset because it can't fit into memory.
+And it's beyond the scope to batch-ify it.
+And the 50-class FFNNs already show superior performance.
+Need to give the math for why HMMs don't work with >100k observations

+-->

-Hidden Markov Models (HMMs, introduced in Section \ref{sec:02_hmm}) are able to model the progression of time via sequential states and their transition probability matrices.
+Hidden Markov Models (HMMs, introduced in Section
+\ref{sec:02-hidden-markov-models}) are able to model the progression of time via sequential states and their transition probability matrices.
 For this reason, each HMM classifier attempts to model an observation as a sequence of 22 states: a start state, one state for each of the 20 time steps, and an end state.
 Each state emits a 30-dimensional Gaussian distribution (one dimension for each of the 30 sensors).
-The mean vector
-$\bm{\mu}$ and the covariance matrix $\bm{\Sigma}$ of the Gaussian are estimated using the Baum-Welch expectation maximisation algorithm.
+The mean vector $\bm{\mu}$ and the covariance matrix $\bm{\Sigma}$ of the Gaussian are estimated using the Baum-Welch expectation maximisation algorithm.

 HMMs do not natively support multi-class classification, and as such one-vs-rest classification is used.
 There is one HMM for each class, including